A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Performance Evaluation

 \subsection{Adaptive Control Algorithm}

-Finally, Figure \ref{fig:control} evaluates the impact of {\tt SD-GT}'s learning-efficiency co-optimization procedure described in Sec.~\ref{sec:IV-E}.
+Figure \ref{fig:control} evaluates the impact of {\tt SD-GT}'s learning-efficiency co-optimization procedure described in Sec.~\ref{sec:IV-E}.
 We conduct experiments on MNIST and CIFAR10, comparing two versions of {\tt SD-GT}.
 The first version is the {\tt SD-GT} without dynamic control, where a constant sampling rate $\frac{h_s}{m_s} = 40\%$ and a constant D2D communication update round $K = 3$ are used, decided before the training process begins.
 The second version is {\tt SD-GT} employing Algorithm \ref{alg:2} as the dynamic control mechanism.
 The initial sampling rate is set to $\frac{h_s}{m_s} = 20\%$ and the initial number of D2D communication rounds is set to $K_1 = 1$.
 We consider two values of energy ratios, $\delta = 0.01$ (D2D is cheap) and $\delta = 1$ (D2D and DS are the same).
+The DS communication costs are sampled randomly over the range $[1, 100]$ for each subnet, with D2D costs calculated according to $\delta$.

 Overall, we see that the adaptive control algorithm leads to improved {\tt SD-GT} performance in terms of the total energy incurred to reach a given testing accuracy.
 Our algorithm is able to dynamically choose the sampling rate and D2D update rounds based on the problem's training status and the given energy constraints.
 The largest gains are observed when $\delta$ is small, allowing the co-optimization algorithm to balance between convergence speed and communication efficiency, resulting in better convergence while incurring the same communication cost.
 By contrast, when $\delta$ is large, DS and D2D communications have similar cost, and thus there is less benefit to performing multiple D2D communication rounds.